Box Seat and Infield Auction

 Harness Racing

-The Brown County Fair will host two days of harness racing Saturday and Sunday, August 2nd and 3rd at 2:00 p.m.
+The Brown County Fair will host two days of harness racing Saturday and Sunday, August 8th and 9th at 1:00 p.m.

 The Brown County Fair has hosted harness racing since the current half-mile track was laid out in 1878.

-The fair will have a “Pick the Winner” drawing for $25 after each race and $1,000 will be given away each day to those in attendance through random drawings.
+The fair will have a “Pick the Winner” drawing for $25 after each race, and $1,000 will be given away each day to those in attendance through random drawings.

 Chosen by the United States Trotting Association as a Blue Ribbon Fair, the local track continues to make history.
 Come out and enjoy top- notch racing with a good chance to walk away with some cash!